If you have just been diagnosed with a rheumatic disease, the first question you may have is, “Now what?”

 With the powerful resources available today, your rheumatologist and your rheumatology care team can intervene early, as soon as you are diagnosed, to halt inflammation, prevent joint and organ damage, and restore your good quality of life.
 In most cases, you can start taking these drugs immediately and get back to your job, taking care of your families, enjoying a healthy sex life, traveling, and participating in sports, gardening, or other hobbies.
 Your diagnosis is just the first step in starting effective treatments so you can be in control of your condition, instead of letting it control you.

-Once you work with your rheumatologist to determine your diagnosis, the important work begins.
-You, your rheumatologist and your rheumatology care team will continue to work together moving forward to treat your disease effectively and maintain a good quality of life.
+Once you meet with your rheumatologist to determine your diagnosis, the important work begins.
+You, your rheumatologist, and your rheumatology care team will continue to work together moving forward to treat your disease effectively and maintain a good quality of life.
 You are the most important, active member of this team.
-Your actions every day of your life will increase your chances of success and having a healthy, fulfilling life for years to come.
+Your actions every day of your life will increase your chances of success of having a healthy, fulfilling life for years to come.

 Here are the important steps you can take to boost your quality of life and health after your diagnosis:

 Communicate openly with your rheumatologist and rheumatology care team.
 If you have questions or concerns about your treatment plan or long-term outlook, speak up at your office visits.
 Ask questions.
 Don’t hide problems that you may be having or dismiss any symptoms as minor.
-Knowing what you are experiencing can help your rheumatologist see if your treatment plan is working.
-Also, if you are considering trying complementary medicine for your condition, like acupuncture or herbal treatments, speak to your rheumatologist first.
+Knowing what you are experiencing can help your rheumatology provider see if your treatment plan is working.
+Also, if you are considering trying complementary medicine for your condition, like acupuncture or herbal treatments, speak to your rheumatology provider first.
 Some alternative treatments may have interactions with your prescription medications, so inform your rheumatologist before trying anything new.

 Seek support.There are millions of other people who have your condition and share your experiences.
 These women and men can help you understand what you are experiencing and make you feel more comfortable with your diagnosis.
 Attend support groups of people with rheumatic disease in your area or login to message boards or social media pages on sites like Facebook and Twitter where you can share your experiences with others.
 Participate in exercise classes designed for people with rheumatic diseases and meet others who have similar conditions, challenges, and concerns.
 Listed below are some links to resources that may offer you support, including group classes in your area.

 Have a positive attitude.
-You and your rheumatologist have many powerful tools to address your rheumatic disease symptoms and restore a good quality of life.
+You and your rheumatology provider have many powerful tools to address your rheumatic disease symptoms and restore a good quality of life.
 So be optimistic about your future.
 The outlook is positive, and your attitude should be positive as well.
-Staying upbeat and focusing on the things you and your rheumatologist can do to manage your condition will help you be successful.
+Staying upbeat and focusing on the things you and your rheumatology provider can do to manage your condition will help you be successful.

-Updated March 2017 by Jan K Richardson, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated December 2020 by Marcy Bolster, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.